 How To Ensure The Baby’s Safety While Cruising?

 Beyond creating a safe environment, the following measures help keep cruising safe for your baby (7).

-- Ensure no loose toys or clothes lying on the ground since the baby might trip on them.
+- Ensure no loose toys, bottles, or clothes are lying on the ground since the baby might trip on them.